rogeriochaves/signal-concat-map/README.md

 ConcatMap for Elm Signals
 =========================

-The concatMap function means to map a function over a list and concatenate the results, like this:
+The concatMap function maps a function over a list and concatenate the results, like this:

 ```elm
 List.concatMap (List.repeat 3) [1,2,3] == [1,1,1,2,2,2,3,3,3]